tomas-fryza/vhdl-course/lab1-gates/README.md

 1. Remind yourself the AND, OR, XOR gates.

-2. Optional: If you don't have/want to use Google or Facebook account, register your account on [EDA Playground](https://www.edaplayground.com/home).
+2. Optional: If you want to use online [EDA Playground](https://www.edaplayground.com) tool, you will need Google account, Facebook account, or register your account on EDA Playground.

 <a name="part1"></a>